AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: AMSbench Construction

 \subsection{Data Collection and Curation}

-To cover a wide range of knowledge and typical question types in the AMS circuit domain, we gather a diverse collection of research papers, textbooks~\cite{razavi2005design, gray2009analysis, allen2011cmos, sansen2007analog}, and commercial circuit datasheets.
-We convert all documents from PDF to Markdown format using MinerU\cite{wang2024mineruopensourcesolutionprecise}, enabling efficient extraction of embedded visual elements such as circuit schematics.
-For schematic-to-netlist translation, we utilize AMSnet\cite{tao2024amsnet}, which allows us to accurately recover component-level connectivity and circuit topology.
-To enrich the dataset with semantic information, we use a combination of manual annotations from field experts and outputs from state-of-the-art MLLMs~\cite{hurst2024gpt4o, yang2024qwen2}.
+To cover a wide range of knowledge and typical question types in the AMS circuit domain, we gather a diverse collection of research papers, textbooks~\citep{razavi2005design, gray2009analysis, allen2011cmos, sansen2007analog}, commercial circuit datasheets and EDA tool.
+We convert all documents from PDF to Markdown format using MinerU~\citep{wang2024mineruopensourcesolutionprecise}, enabling efficient extraction of embedded visual elements such as circuit schematics.
+For schematic-to-netlist translation, we utilize AMSnet~\citep{tao2024amsnet} and OCR, which allows us to accurately recover component-level connectivity and circuit topology.
+To enrich the dataset with semantic information, we use a combination of manual annotations from field experts and outputs from state-of-the-art MLLMs~\citep{hurst2024gpt4o, yang2024qwen2}.
 We then apply carefully crafted prompt engineering and filter strategies to generate detailed schematic captions.
 This process yields high-quality pairs of \textless{}circuit schematic, caption\textgreater{}.
 For textbook-derived data, we organize content according to the logical structure and chapter alignment of each source.
 For datasheet content, we extract structured performance specifications associated with each circuit.

-Based on the extracted information, we manually construct a question–answer dataset focused on circuit principles, behavior, and performance metrics, as illustrated in Fig.~\ref{fig:data_collect}.
+Based on the extracted information, we build a question–answer dataset, where questions are generated through rules and manual design, and answers are obtained from both human experts and LLMs.
+We adopted a multi-stage data quality control process, relying on professional circuit engineers as well as doctoral and master’s students in circuit-related fields to filter and refine the generated data, thereby assisting in the construction and quality assurance of AMSbench, as illustrated in Fig.~\ref{fig:data_collect}.